R3QI/R3QI/README.md

 - 📫 How to reach me **mariuszsasin123@gmail.com**

-- ⚡ One more thing about me: **I really love going to the gym and to watch a good movie**
+- ⚡ One more thing about me: I really love going to the gym.

 <h3 align="left">Connect with me:</h3>
 <p align="left">